sncosmo/SNData/docs/source/getting_started/slow_start.rst

    data_table = get_data_for_id(demo_id)
    print(data_table)

+   # Don't forget to check the meta data!
+   print(data_table.meta)

-.. important:: Data tables returned by SNDATA are formatted for use with the ``sncosmo`` python package.
+.. important:: Data tables returned by SNData are formatted for use with the ``sncosmo`` python package.
 In doing so, the values of the table may be manipulated from the original file data into different units, column names, etc. To disable this feature, specify the ``format_table=False`` argument.